zeroquinc/ServerBot/README.md

 This is a Discord.py bot created for learning Python and for fun.
-It is mainly used for Arrs and Plex notifications on your Discord server
+It is mainly used for Arrs and Plex notifications on your Discord server There is a high possiblity this doesnt work for you, or some things won't.
+It's tested on Ubuntu Server 22.04.

 # Purpose